danielaQVMuniz/basic-js-validator/README.md

 # basic-js-validator

-basic-validation is a light weight JavaScript library for simple JSON validation.
+basic-json-validator is a light weight JavaScript library for simple JSON validation.